duartemolha/ensembl-rest-docker/README.md

 cd ensembl-rest-docker
 ```
-To build your image you can use one of the ready made .env_template files or created one of your own contaning the same arguments
+To build your image you can use one of the ready made .env_ensembl files contained in "connection_conf_files" folder or creat one of your own contaning the same arguments
-I.e. Rename one of the 2 .env.template_grch38 or .env.template_grch37 files to .env and modify its contents if you want to connect to a different server.
-Currently they are set with the default ensembl settings and targeting API release 102
+I.e. Rename one of the 2 connection_conf_files/.env.ensembl_grch38 or connection_conf_files/.env.ensembl_grch37 files to .env and modify its contents if you want to connect to a different server.
+Currently they are set with the default ensembl settings and targeting API release 109

 Build the docker image: